-Music Tech: Audio Engineering
+Music Tech: Audio Engineering Production

-Shoreline Community College ETPL
+Shoreline College ETPL

 The Audio Engineering Associate in Applied Arts and Sciences degree is designed to prepare students for careers in linear and non-linear digital applications.
 Shoreline Community College works closely with local advisory committees and industry professionals to ensure students receive the knowledge and skills currently in demand by employers in the field.
 Audio engineers use hardware and software to record, store and edit musical and non-musical sounds.
 The program provides students with an overview of music theory, performance, audio recording, digital and analog audio technology, Internet, and multimedia applications.
 Focus is on Macintosh applications.